-Basic information on student files, including name, dates of relationship with institution, final classification details, and a full record of course units taken and marks awarded (for the purposes of constructing 50 years after the student's relationship with the University has ended N retrospective transcripts

-Most student data should be kept for 6 years after the student's relationship with the University has ended.
-This is to comply with the Limitation Act 1980 and is in line with the principles set out in data protection law.
-Only basic records of students should be kept for longer periods: Name, dates of relationship with institution and final classification.
-Also, a full record of course units taken and the marks for these should be kept for at least 50 years for each student for the purposes of constructing student transcripts.
+Basic information on student files, including name, dates of relationship with institution, final classification details, and a full record of course units taken and marks awarded (for the purposes of constructing retrospective transcripts Most student data should be University has ended.
+This is principles set out in data prote longer periods: Name, dates of full record of course units take to comply with th ection law.
+Only to of relationship with en and the marks e Limitation Act 1980 and is basic records of students sho th institution and final classifie for these should be kept for in line with the uld be kept for cation.
+Also, a years for each student for the purposes of con structing student transcripts.
+Assessed Student Work [refer to notes at top of the page] Summative retained work, e.g. examination scripts, online exams and other substantial pieces for summative assessment, including Masters dissertations.
 Summative retained Examination Scripts and Assessed Work Students may have sight of the original work with marks and comments, but originals are retained.
-Date of relevant final exam board + 1 year, unless examples need to be kept for audit purposes (5 years) N Summative and formative returned work Returned to student only when the mark has been determined, including any internal and external moderation.
-The University retains neither the originals nor copies in this category and once returned it cannot be recalled for subsequent review of further scrutiny.
-N formative Not retained.
-Once returned to students it cannot be recalled for subsequent review of further scrutiny.
-N retained Examination Scripts and Assessed Work Summative and formative returned work Summative and Summative retained Examination Scripts and Assessed Work Summative and formative returned it cannot be recalled for subsequent review of further scrutiny.
-Not retained.
-Summative and formative returned to students it cannot be recalled for subsequent review of
+Date of relevant final exam board + 1 year, unless examples need to be kept for audit purposes (5 years) N Summative returned work, i.e. work submitted for summative assessment that needs to be returned to students as part of the continuous teaching and learning process (e.g. laboratory notebooks).
+Summative and formative returned work Returned to student only when the mark has been determined, including any internal and external moderation.
+The University retains neither the originals nor copies in this category and once returned it cannot be recalled for subsequent review of further scrutiny. Ν Formative returned work, i.e. work submitted solely for formative assessment, which is returned to students with comments. formative Not retained.
+Once returned to students it cannot be recalled for subsequent review of further scrutiny. Ν